SKaraboM/SKaraboM/README.md

 - 📫 How to reach me: **EMAIL: makgobask2002@gmail.com**

-- ⚡ Fun fact about me; **If I'm not at the desk coding, Simracing "Assetto Corsa Fan"**
+- ⚡ Fun fact about me; **If I'm not at the desk coding, I am simracing on "Assetto Corsa"**

 <h3 align="left">Connect with me:</h3>
 <p align="left">